Yatir-Solan/Genome_analysis-Variant_Discovery/README.md

     chr1    187102  .
 C       G       34.64   QD_flt  AC=1;AF=0.500;AN=2;BaseQRankSum=-0.402;DP=32;ExcessHet=3.0103;FS=1.845;MLE...
     ```

     Nevertheless, the FILTER columns hold tags for site-level filtration only.
 As was demonstrated previously, we also filtered variants concerning the sample-level properties.
 To see the tags regarding those, we should examine the **KID** column, which is the only sample presence in our case.
 In the code box below I concluded five specific variant records, all of which passed the site-level filters, therefore they all are marked with PASS in the FILTER column.
 Nevertheless, concerning sample-level, only one of them passed the filters.
-That can be seen in the KID column, for which the filtration names (DP_flt, GQ_flt) we applied are found in the ones they failed it.
+That can be seen in the KID column, for which the filtration names (DP_flt, GQ_flt) we applied are found in the ones that failed it.

     ```bash
     -->> grep -v '^##' ${variants_dir}/SRR5439568_hptpcl_snps_tag.vcf | awk 'NR==1||NR>=57&&NR<=61' | cut -f 7,9,10